Kids Guitar Lesson 1: Lesson Plan

 2: The finger used to form the chord will sometimes "kill" one or more of the strings that are supposed to be ringing out when the chord is strummed

-This is perfectly normal and is not a problem as it can be easily and effectively addressed in the next stage when the backing track comes into play and you can help the child to improve by encouraging them to arch the fingers of their fretting hand so that they press the strings down with their finger tips rather than allowing their fingers to deaden the strings that they are not supposed to be fretting
+This is perfectly normal and is not a problem as it can be easily and effectively addressed in the next stage when the backing track for this lesson comes into play and you can help the child to improve by encouraging them to arch the fingers of their fretting hand so that they press the strings down with their finger tips rather than allowing their fingers to deaden the strings that they are not supposed to be fretting

 I have been teaching kids to play guitar for most of my life and to be honest this is just about the only thing you have to pay attention to at this stage of learning